About Our Farm

 When Philip returned home ,after a nearly year long sojourn at Pullman, he laid the envelope with cash on the table and went to bed .
 He was prepared to payoff his note on the property the next day.
 In the morning the envelope with the money was missing, and so was the hired hand.
-Neither was seen again.
+Neither were seen again.

-Philip spent another year separated from his family while he worked in Chicago at the Pullman factory, In January of 1889 the loan was paid.
+Philip spent another year separated from his family while he worked in Chicago at the Pullman factory.
+In January of 1889 the loan was paid.
 Now Philip, Catherine owned the land free and clear,

 For Catherine to have spent two years being a mother while clearing a farm out of the wilderness makes one realize of what stern stuff she was made.